YourePrettyGood/PseudoreferencePipeline/README.md

 # PseudoreferencePipeline
 SLURM-based pipeline for alignment, variant calling, and generation of pseudoreference FASTAs from Illumina data (DNA- or RNAseq)

-The pipeline has recently been adapted for use with GNU parallel, though this is less well-tested.
+The pipeline has recently been adapted for use with GNU parallel, thus can be adapted for any cluster job engine that provides an integer environment variable indicating the task ID in a task array.
+For SLURM, this is $SLURM_ARRAY_TASK_ID, for SGE this is $SGE_TASK_ID, for PBS this is $PBS_ARRAYID, for LSF this is $LSB_JOBINDEX.
+The pipeline has only been officially tested with SLURM and on a standalone computer, so please let me know if you have success (or problems) running it with other job engines!

-## Dependencies
+## Core Dependencies
 1. BWA (can be obtained via `git clone https://github.com/lh3/bwa --recursive`)
 1. STAR (can be obtained via `git clone https://github.com/alexdobin/STAR --recursive`)
 1. Samtools (mainly used with versions 1.0+, unknown compatibility below that)
+1. HTSlib (a dependency of Samtools, so usually the version should match that of Samtools)
 1. BCFtools (for variant calling, must be used with versions 1.7+)
 1. Picard (can be obtained via `git clone https://github.com/broadinstitute/picard --recursive`)
 1. GATK (mainly tested with 3.4, and IR and HC tasks should work with newer)